-This method comes into play before persona definitions where we summarize all the customers or user types in one group into one fictitious persona.
 The process to categorize i.e. segment the customers is to first decide the data to be collected.
-After collecting all the data about the participants or users, this data is analyzed to segment the users into clusters of those that are similar in some respect.
+After collecting all the data about the participants or users, this data is analyzed to segment users into clusters of those that are similar in some respects.

 Advantages of Customer Segmentation